-AN ACT relating to the legislative branch of state government.
+AN ACT relating to the Code of Legislative Ethics.

 (Prefiled by the sponsor(s).)